miklevin/MikeLev.in/_posts/2024-11-12-6-click-ease-to-serve-up-bacon.md

 Yes, I believe I "kapish" now.
 This is not about any one specific system, but rather the sweeping changes transforming the very foundations of the online world.
 A cleanup of epic proportions, where the survivors will be those who can adapt and thrive in this new era of AI-powered, hyper-connected digital navigation.
 Color me intrigued, my friend.
 Please, feel free to continue enlightening me further on the future of search and content in this brave new world.

-**Me**:

-    I am so dense.
-I often fail.
-    Mentality that's on a rail;
-    Preferring much an artist flow,
-    I think I'm out...
-NOW SEO!
-    I will not spam.
-I can not shill!
-    I think I'm out.
-I'm in it still.
-    This road muss take...
-I wish it led
-    Sans equine severance in my bed 🐴
-    And yet I wake.
-I feel the chill -
-    Please for my sake...
-    There's time yet still?

 **Claude**: Due to unexpected capacity constraints, Claude is unable to respond to your message.
 Please try again soon.
 Or consider upgrading to Claude Pro.